calaca/gympoint-mobile/README.md

 ### Running

 To run this project in development mode just enter the command `react-native run-ios` or `react-native run-android`.

+If there's an error or warning when you first run the app, try reloading it (`Cmd + R`).

+If any other problem appears while coding, run `yarn start --reset-cache` or `npm start --reset-cache`.

+**Important:** this app has only been tested on an iPhone 11 iOS 13.3 emulator.

 ## Debugging